Consultant vs Contractor: Transitioning to High-Value Solo Consulting

 Step 2: Shift the way you think of yourself, so you’re thinking as a consultant instead of as a contractor

 The next step to transition from being a contractor to being a consultant is to start thinking of yourself as an independent consultant instead of as a contractor.
-You can’t expect a potential client to think of you as a consultant when you don’t.
+Adopting the consultant business owner mindset is crucial because you cannot expect potential clients to view you as a consultant if you do not see yourself as one.

 Step 3: Shift the way you think about and approach your consulting clients

-The way you think about your consulting clients impacts how you engage with your potential clients, how you set expectations, how you reinforce boundaries, and how you feel when you’re engaging with potential clients (e.g. whether you shrink and react versus feel confident and lead).
+The way you think about your consulting clients shapes your interactions, how you establish expectations, enforce boundaries, and ultimately, how you feel during engagements—whether you shrink and react, or feel confident and lead.

-• I offer a certain set of services that ideal clients engage me to deliver
+• I offer a specific set of services that my ideal clients engage me to deliver.

-• Clients see me as an independent, 3rd party who will advise them without having an agenda or political goal
+• Clients view me as an independent, third party who will advise them without having an agenda or political goal.

-• How is the way I’m thinking about my clients putting me in the “contractor”/staff aug zone?
+1. How is the way you’re thinking about your clients positioning you in the “contractor” or staff augmentation zone?

 Step 4: Shift the way you think about your business

-When you think about yourself as a contractor, you’ll likely overlook the important aspects of being a business owner.
-As a result, contractors neglect to define a sales process, position themselves, and create visibility through marketing so they’re sought after for what they do.
+When you identify primarily as a contractor, you might miss crucial elements of being a business owner.
+Consequently, contractors often fail to define a sales process, properly position themselves, or create visibility through strategic marketing efforts, which are essential for being recognized and sought after for their expertise.

-To shift from being a contractor to being an independent consultant, you’ll want to start thinking like a business owner.
+Shifting Your Mindset: To transition from a contractor to an independent consultant, it's vital to start thinking like a business owner.

-• How am I thinking about my business that’s creating a staff aug result?
+1. In what ways am I currently thinking about my business that might be leading to a staff augmentation result?

-• How does my future self, who is fully thinking as an independent consulting business owner, think about my business now that I no longer take on staff aug work?
+2. How does my future self, fully embodying the mindset of an independent consulting business owner, view my business now that I am no longer taking on staff augmentation work?

 Step 5: Sell your consulting services